Information for young people on understanding a mental health diagnosis, and how it may affect you.

 This page has information on:

 A diagnosis can be made by health professionals, like your doctor.
 They might give you a diagnosis themselves.
-Or they might send you to a mental health service, like Children and Adolescent Mental Health Services (CAMHS).
+Or they might send you to a mental health service, like Child and Adolescent Mental Health Services (CAMHS).

 To make a diagnosis, they might ask you about: